 Workplaces are great for an individual and group’s growth, if you take a stand for growth.
 There we face our fears, desires and other individuals in pursuit of happiness.
-I think that no one is in pursuit of pain, on the contrary, we aim to avoid it.
-We all have a part of light and a part of shadow which means in more concrete words that we developed constructive and destructive behavior in order to avoid pain.
-We developed constructive and destructive behavior in order to avoid pain.
-Click To Tweet
+No one is in pursuit of creating pain, on the contrary, we aim to avoid it.
+We all have a part of light and a part of shadow.
+In other words, we developed constructive and destructive behavior in order to avoid pain.

 Be the change

-I want you to become the best version of yourself (that is a perfect book title, isn’t it).
+I want you to become more of yourself (that is a perfect book title, isn’t it).
 In fact, I want you to be happy.
 I want you to realize that so many things are not in your control except yourself.
 You cannot ask the world to change if you are not ready to change yourself.
-You cannot ask the world to change if you are not ready to change yourself.
-Click To Tweet

 Understand your shadow to avoid pain

-The shadow is the negative habits and behavior we have.
-It is the unconscious reaction that has negative consequences for us.
-The shadow is the part of our personality we are not really proud of and try to hide.
+The shadow is made of our negative habits, beliefs and behavior.
+It is sometimes an unconscious reaction that has negative consequences for us.
+The shadow is the part of our personality we are not really proud of.
+So we try to hide.
 It is us engaging in dangerous behavior or being aggressive in certain situation.